Lumine-s-Way/backend-expenses-tracker/README.md

 $ npm install
 ```

-Copy/Paste prod.env and change the name to .env
+- Copy/Paste prod.env and change the name to .env
-change .env to your credentials
+- Change .env to your credentials

-create the database "expenses_tracker" with the schemas [auth,core]
+- Create the database "expenses_tracker" with the schemas [auth,core]

 ## Running the app